TAtt2Away vs laser

 Life changes and so can tattoos

-Do you have a tattoo that you would like covered up or removed?
+Do you have a tattoo that you would like removed or replaced?
 We can help.

 * Penn Medicine: Think Before You Ink (2017)